-Module 1: Touring Adobe Premiere Pro CC (2014 release)
+Module 1: Touring Adobe Premiere Pro CC (2015)

-- This module uses Lesson 1 in Adobe Premiere Pro CC Classroom in a Book (2014 release). - Please note that certain sections of the book have been dropped to conserve time.
+- This module uses Lesson 1 in Adobe Premiere Pro CC Classroom in a Book (2015 release). - · Please note that certain sections of the book have been dropped to conserve time.
 Please teach only the headings listed here.